It is the first and shortest cranial nerve, which transmits certain sensory information, which allows us to have a sense of smell.

 - Peripheral olfactory processes (receptors) in the olfactory mucosa.

-- Central processes that return information to the brain.
+- Main methods that return information to the brain.

 The olfactory nerve is responsible for the sense of smell.
 The nasociliary and nasopalatine nerves provide a general feeling.